Fysh-Fyve/fysh/README.md

 ><steven> ≈ ><{{(({°> 💔 ><{({°> ~
 ><steven> = ><{{(({o> </3 ><{({o> ~
 ```

-Fysh are often mistreated are forced into fyshbowls for human entertainment.
-This isolates the fysh and makes them sad.
-This is represented by

 Fysh are often abducted and forced into fyshbowls for terrestrial's entertainment.
 This isolates the fysh and makes them sad.
 Fyshbowls are represented by